 - More than 130 miles of trails.

-- 1,000 types of plants, 250 bird species, and more federally-listed endangered and threatened species than in any other national park in the continental U.S.
+- 1,000 types of plants, 250 bird species, and the 3rd largest number of federally endangered and threatened species of all 401 units within the National Park Service.

 - Significant natural resources making the parks a “biodiversity hotspot” designated by UNESCO.